sonata-project/SonataAdminBundle/docs/getting_started/installation.rst

     For those curious about the ``resource: .`` setting: it is unusual syntax but used because Symfony requires a resource to be defined (which points to a real file).
-    Once this validation passes Sonata's ``AdminPoolLoader`` is in charge of processing this route and it simply ignores the resource setting.
+    Once this validation passes Sonata's ``AdminPoolLoader`` is in charge of processing this route and it ignores the resource setting.

 At this point you can already access the (empty) admin dashboard by visiting the URL:
 ``http://yoursite.local/admin/dashboard``.